jpineda303/hello-world/README.md

 ===========

 My first repository on GitHub.
- I am preparing for retirement and thought learning Swift my be an engaging pastime.
+ I am preparing for retirement and thought learning Swift might be an engaging pastime.